WIU/d2l_sdk/README.md

 The Ruby Valence SDK utilizes a CRUD based API that facilitates HTTP methods coinciding with Brightspace's routing table to perform common CRUD functions.

 You can:

-  - create, get, update, and delete users, courses, semesters, org_units, and course_templates.
+  - create, get, update, and delete users, courses, semesters, organizational units, and course templates, etc.
   - search for users and courses based on their parameters, as opposed to the API's need for explicitly stated Usernames and Id's.

 The Valence sdk